KhaliylP/SE-assignment2/README.md

 change from main branch was accepted

-version 3: to resolved conflicet created by myself but solved by group member. group member decided which branch to accept
+version 3: to resolved conflicet created by myself but solved by group member. group member decided which branch to accept and deciede to use main